Skip to main content

 SecretsAPI Keys, Access Tokens, Passwords, Private Keys

-When a message is redacted, the sensitive parts are replaced with [REDACTED] before the AI sees them.
-The conversation continues normally — you may notice redacted placeholders if you review the message.
+When a message is redacted, sensitive segments are replaced with [REDACTED] before the model sees them.
+The conversation continues; you may see placeholders if you read the message back.

-When a message is blocked, you'll see a red alert with:
+When a message is blocked, you see a red alert with:

 • A "Message Blocked" heading

-• Badges showing which entity types were detected (e.g., PRIVATE_KEY)
+• Badges for the entity types detected (for example, PRIVATE_KEY)

-• A Use redacted version button that resubmits your message with the sensitive content removed
+• A Use redacted version button that resubmits your message with sensitive content removed

 Limitations

-• Detection works best with English text.
+• Detection works best on English text.
 Other languages may have reduced entity coverage.

-• The allow list uses case-insensitive substring matching — an allow list entry of "john" would also allow "johnson" to pass through.
+• The allow list uses case-insensitive substring matching — an entry like john would also match inside johnson.

-• Only text content in messages is evaluated.
-Images are not scanned.
+• Only text in messages is evaluated; images are not scanned.

-• If the detection service is temporarily unavailable, the system continues to operate with basic pattern-based detection only (covering private keys, API keys, tokens, and passwords).
+• If the detection service is temporarily unavailable, the system falls back to basic pattern-based detection (private keys, API keys, tokens, and passwords).

 ⌘J